108charlotte/magic-mirror/resources.md

 stack overflow on how to check if a prompt is a certain datatype: https://stackoverflow.com/questions/62926510/how-would-i-check-if-a-prompt-is-a-string-number-boolean

+how to have a select dropdown in a popup: https://stackoverflow.com/questions/24949285/drop-down-list-inside-a-pop-up-window-comes-up-when-button-is-pressed

+another article on the same thing: https://stackoverflow.com/questions/42180532/creating-a-pop-up-window-from-a-drop-down-box

 Guidelines:
 🧠 Must-Have UI Components
 1. Current Time + Date